Kondor Path Tours

 On one side, you can see the cathedral of Cusco, a symbol of the Spaniard’s conquest.

-You will find several buildings surrounding the court in this square, including shops, restaurants, ice cream parlors, and many travel agencies—an excellent place to spend an afternoon sharing with the locals.
+This square has several buildings surrounding the court, including shops, restaurants, ice cream parlors, and many travel agencies—an excellent place to spend an afternoon sharing with the locals.

-We are sure you will find a lot in Cusco’s main square to take it all in during your stay.
+We are sure you will find enough to see in Cusco’s main square during your stay.

-Cusco’s Plaza de Armas is a great starting point to explore other more or less famous places of interest.
+Cusco’s Plaza de Armas is a great starting point for exploring other, more or less famous, places of interest.

 When the Spaniards arrived in Peru, they tried to overthrow the Inca Empire, and one way to do so was to destroy its architecture.
 This history happened in Cusco and the north of Peru, such as Chan Chan, one of the most important cities.

-The Qoricancha was the most crucial construction of Cusco, known as the Temple of the Sun; it did say that the roof did cover with gold.
+The Qoricancha was the most crucial construction of Cusco, known as the Temple of the Sun; it did say that the roof was covered with gold.
 The Spaniards melted down the gold and built their church of Santo Domingo over the remains.

-Who can write the name of this enclosure in different ways, both as “Coricancha” and “Qoricancha” (also often written Koricancha or Qoricancha) and the church of Santo Domingo? is one building, and there are two separate entrances.
+Who can write the name of this enclosure in different ways, both as “Coricancha” and “Qoricancha” (also often written Koricancha or Qoricancha)?
+The church of Santo Domingo is one building with two separate entrances.

 Even if you are satisfied with seeing this Inca site from the outside, this stop on your Cusco itinerary is worth it.

-There is a garden near this place, so you can sit there and contemplate the history.
-We have always liked to think about what it would have been like if the Spaniards had not arrived.
+There is a garden near this place, where you can sit and contemplate the history.
+We have always liked to imagine what life would have been like before the Spaniards arrived.

-This market still maintains its charm, and we consider it one of the cheapest things to do in Cusco.
-Besides traditional vendors, it is a market where you can find many tourists looking to take a souvenir back to their respective countries.
+This market still maintains its charm, and we consider it one of Cusco’s cheapest things to do.
+In addition to traditional vendors, many tourists are looking to take souvenirs back to their respective countries.

-Whether you want fresh meat, fruits, or vegetables, purchase an Alpaca wool sweater as a souvenir, or grab a quick bite to eat, you can find it all at the Mercado de San Pedro.
+Whether you want fresh meat, fruits, or vegetables, purchase an Alpaca wool sweater as a souvenir, or grab a quick bite, the Mercado de San Pedro has it all.

-From the Plaza de Armas, you can find steep cobblestone streets that lead to the Plaza de San Blas, also known as the artisans’ quarter, for its craft stores, cafes, and galleries.
+From the Plaza de Armas, steep cobblestone streets lead to the Plaza de San Blas, also known as the artisans’ quarter, for its craft stores, cafes, and galleries.

-Some of Cusco’s best coffee shops do locate in San Blas, so you can start your morning here every day and find your favorite spot.
+Some of Cusco’s best coffee shops are in San Blas, so you can start your morning here every day and find your favorite spot.

 San Blas is also interesting for its architecture, so take a camera in hand and explore its narrow streets.
-Also, you can find good hotels and hostels in this very neighborhood.
+In this neighborhood, you can also find good hotels and hostels.

 The good news is that San Blas is easily accessible from the Centro Historico.